Eli(sabeth) Teje Duis

 Gertrud-Luckner-Gewerbeschule in Freiburg, Germany

-2016–2018Training as a state-certified photo and media technical assistant
+2016–2018Degree in photo and media technical assistance

 Gertrud-Luckner-Gewerbeschule in Freiburg, Germany